awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_rds_web_app/Readme.md

 ## Create the Java classes

-Create the Java classes, including the Spring security classes that secure the web application with a login form.
+Create the Java classes, including the Spring classes.
 In this application, a Java class sets up an in-memory user store that contains a single user (the user name is **user** and the password is **password**.)

 ### Create the Spring classes